-Nominations are now open for major State Bar of Michigan awards that will be presented at the September 2018 NEXT Conference in Grand Rapids.
+Nominations are now open for major State Bar of Michigan awards that will be presented at a 2019 awards celebration.

 The Frank J. Kelley Distinguished Public Service Award recognizes extraordinary governmental service by a Michigan attorney holding elected or appointed office.
 Created by the Board of Commissioners in 1998, it was first awarded to Frank J. Kelley for his record-setting tenure as Michigan’s chief lawyer.

 The Champion of Justice Award is given for extraordinary individual accomplishments or for devotion to a cause.
 No more than five awards are given each year to practicing lawyers and judges who have made a significant contribution to their community, state, and/or the nation.

 The Kimberly M. Cahill Bar Leadership Award was established in memory of the 2006-2007 SBM president, who died in January of 2008.
 This award will be presented to a recognized local or affinity bar association, program or leader for excellence in promoting the ideal of professionalism or equal justice for all, or in responding to a compelling legal need within the community during the past year or on an ongoing basis.

 The John W. Cummiskey Pro Bono Award, named after a Grand Rapids attorney who was dedicated to making legal services available to all, recognizes a member of the State Bar who excels in commitment to pro bono issues.
 This award carries with it a cash stipend to be donated to the charity of the recipient’s choice.